Skip to main content

 3. Caption Evaluation (Reflection Step)

 Here we ask the model to evaluate its own caption.
 The prompt includes clear, strict criteria to prevent rubber-stamping.
-Take note that the model's response conforms the evaluationSchema specified earlier.
+The model’s response conforms to the evaluationSchema specified earlier.

 async function evaluateCaption(imageBase64: string, caption: string) {